chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 <Bytes containing a private token issuer directory>
 ~~~

+The mirror checks that the request succeeded, and that max-age is greater or equal to MIN_VALIDITY_WINDOW.
-The mirror caches this response content for the target URL, encodes it using Binary HTTP {{BHTTP}},
+Then, it caches this response content for the target URL, encodes it using Binary HTTP {{BHTTP}},
 and then returns the response to the client:

 ~~~